pythonjokeun/thewife/README.md

 Since this bot uses [ccxt](https://github.com/ccxt/ccxt) to interact with exchanges' APIs, some of the configuration values for this bot are inherited from [ccxt](https://github.com/ccxt/ccxt) configuration values.
 For possible values for all of these fields below, refer to the linked page.

-- [exchange](https://github.com/ccxt/ccxt/wiki/Manual#exchanges), contains name of the trading exchange (e.g 'binance').
+- [exchange](https://github.com/ccxt/ccxt/wiki/Manual#exchanges), contains name of the trading exchange (e.g binance).
-- [pair](https://github.com/ccxt/ccxt/wiki/Manual#symbols-and-market-ids), contains name of trading pair (e.g 'BTC/USDT').
+- [pair](https://github.com/ccxt/ccxt/wiki/Manual#symbols-and-market-ids), contains name of trading pair (e.g BTC/USDT).
-- [candlestick](https://github.com/ccxt/ccxt/wiki/Manual#ohlcv-candlestick-charts), contains size of the candlestick (e.g '1h').
+- [candlestick](https://github.com/ccxt/ccxt/wiki/Manual#ohlcv-candlestick-charts), contains size of the candlestick (e.g 1h).
 - [history](https://github.com/ccxt/ccxt/wiki/Manual#ohlcv-candlestick-charts), contains candlestick history size (e.g 100).

 The rest of configuration fields are explained below.